dmissoh/dotfiles/README.md

 # dotfiles

-A backup of my ost important dot files.
+A backup of my most important dot files.

 Created using the convinent unix `stow` utility.